celalceken/OOPCourseCodeSamples/README.md

 ## Lecture 13: Working with Databases 2
         Object-Relational Mapping (ORM)
         Practical Examples
-        Integrating file support into the ATM Case Study
+        Database Operations in the ATM Case Study
 ## Lecture 14: Testing and Debugging
         Unit Testing and Test-Driven Development (TDD)
         Debugging Techniques in OOP